 For the Chinook rearing raceways, the majority of the hatchery water right will be flowing through the Chinook raceways at volitional release, and therefore, the flow needs to be distributed between the volitional release pipe and the production drain system that supplies water to the lower raceway bank.
 Due to the constraints on the volitional release pipe (depth in pipe greater than 40 percent full, but less than 70 percent full), the pipe will only be able to accommodate a limited range of flows.
 A flow range from 2.6 cfs to 4.5 cfs (about 25 to 50 percent of the Chinook pond outflow) was selected for the volitional release pipe, allowing a majority of the water to supply the lower site.
 Outside of the defined flow range, the volitional release pipe will not operate as intended.
 The fish ladder is not anticipated to be in operation during volitional fish release.
-Juveniles reared in the adult ponds, if utilized, will need to be transferred off station and/or volitionally released prior to release of the primary Chinook production ponds; this is an important operational consideration as surplus juveniles reared in the adult ponds are on second-pass water and biomass estimates for surplus production chinook in the upper rearing ponds are being released volitionally).
+Juveniles reared in the adult ponds, if utilized, will need to be transferred off station and/or volitionally released prior to release of the primary Chinook production ponds; this is an important operational consideration as surplus juveniles reared in the adult ponds are on second-pass water and biomass estimates for surplus production assume 100% of the flow coming from the Chinook ponds (this will not be the case when production Chinook in the upper rearing ponds are being released volitionally).